-Petit larceny, also sometimes known as “petty theft”, is a misdemeanor in Oklahoma.
+Petit larceny in Tulsa, also sometimes known as “petty theft”, is a misdemeanor.
 This crime is committed when a person takes property, other than from the person of another, the value of which does not exceed $1,000.
 To learn more about the penalties for petty theft in Oklahoma, read on.
 Otherwise feel free to consult our blog for more legal information.

 Punishment For Petit Larceny From a Retailer in Tulsa

 Okla.
 Stat. tit.
 21 § 1706

 Petit Larceny is a misdemeanor punishable by up to six (6) months imprisonment in the county jail and/or a fine between $10.00 and $500.

 Title 21.
 Crimes and Punishments for Larceny from a retailer

 Chapter 68 – Larceny Section 1704 – Grand Larceny and Petit Larceny – Definitions

 Grand larceny is larceny committed in either of the following cases: